jo/sync-tank/distributed-migration-strategies/index.md

 ## A taxonomy for reasoning about migrations

-The common approach when it comes to schema migrations is to modify data that currently adheres to one format so that it matches new format requirements.
+When it comes to schema migrations our task is to modify data of a certain format so that it matches new format requirements.
 This process is usually destructive: the old data is assumed to be obsolete after the migration and is eliminated during the migration process.
 But we are now dealing with a situation where multiple schema versions may have to exist in parallel because there can be multiple clients in a system that run different versions of some application software.

 It is time to approach this issue in an orderly fashion.
-We will begin the discussion by proposing a taxonomy for thinking about migration strategies that will take into account *where* data is stored, *when* it is being modified and *where* this modification happens.
-After that we will take an in-depth look at one particular approach that we believe works best in our current situation.
+To this end, we will propose a taxonomy for thinking about migration strategies that will take into account (1) where data is stored, (2) when it is being modified and (3) where this modification happens.
+This taxonomy is a kind of elaborate problem exposition and not yet a solution.
+We do have an opinion as to which approach works best in the scenario we have sketched out, but we are going to argue for that separately.
+For now, our goal is to take seriously the difficulties inherent to the migration problem, to lay out different angles for tackling those, and, most of all, to invite you, kind reader, to join us in a broader discussion of these issues.

 ### Where is data being stored?

-Up to this point, we were only talking about setups where one user has a single database for all their data.
+Up to this point, we have only talked about setups where one user has a single database for all their data.
 In our running example, this database has one server-side replica and multiple replicas on the client devices, but it is still a *single* database.
 In the migration strategies we have seen so far, there existed only a *single* version of a document at a time as well.
-When it came to dealing with offline-capabable clients and maintaining multiple app version the traditional approaches failed exactly because there were document versions missing that some applications still depended upon.
+When it came to dealing with offline-capabable clients and maintaining multiple app versions, the traditional approaches failed exactly because there were document versions missing that some applications still depended upon.

 Maintaining multiple document versions in parallel can be achieved in two ways.
-First, multiple document versions could be stored in a *single* database simultaneously.
+First, multiple document versions can be stored in a *single* database *simultaneously*.
 The fact that the `_id`-attribute of a document must be unique means that we would have to adapt this property accordingly, for instance by keeping track of the version in the `_id` itself.
-As an example, our todo item documents could have `_ids` like `todo-item:ce2f71ee7db9d6decfe459ca9d000df5:v:1` and `todo-item:ce2f71ee7db9d6decfe459ca9d000df5:v:2` that carry information about the respective document schema version.
+As an example, our todo item documents could have `_ids` like `todo-item@1:ce2f71ee7db9d6decfe459ca9d000df5` and `todo-item@2:ce2f71ee7db9d6decfe459ca9d000df5` that carry information about the respective schema version.
 If we manange `_id`s carefully, it is possible to work with multiple document versions in a single database.
 Alternatively, each version of the data schema could have its own database.
 Instead of the standard *couch-per-user* approach this would imply that we set up multiple *couches-per-user*, one for each schema version.

-These new options, together with the traditional approach, form the three values of the *where-to-store-the-data* dimension, as we have basically three options available, which we will try to furnish with telling labels:
+These new options, together with the traditional approach, form the three values along the *where-to-store-the-data* dimension, as we have basically three options available, which we will try to furnish with telling labels:

 1. **Single-version**: Use a *single* database and keep only a *single* version of documents.
 2. **Multi-version**: Provide a *single* database but have *multiple* document versions in it.